 Apache Mynewt offers the world's first fully open-source Bluetooth Low Energy (BLE) or Bluetooth Smart stack fully compliant with Bluetooth 5 specifications with support for Bluetooth Mesh.
 It is called NimBLE.

 BLE technology operates in the unlicensed industrial, scientific and medical (ISM) band at 2.4 to 2.485 GHz which is available in most countries.
 It uses a spread spectrum, frequency hopping, full-duplex signal.
 BLE FHSS employs 40 2-MHz-wide channels to ensure greater reliability over longer distances.
 It also features 0-dBm (1 mW) power output and a typical maximum range of 50 meters.
 With Bluetooth 5 specification range can be increased 4 times and speed 2 time.

-NimBLE complies with Bluetooth Core Specification 4.2 which introduces several new features that make it an ideal wireless technology for the Internet of Things (IoT).
+NimBLE complies with Bluetooth Core Specification 5.0 which makes it an ideal wireless technology for the Internet of Things (IoT).